 To Make The Cake

-- Heat oven to 350°F. Grease and flour two 9-inch round baking pans.
+- Heat oven to 350°F. Grease two 9-inch round baking pans.
+I like to line grease my pans, line the bottom with parchment paper and then grease again.

 - Stir together sugar, flour, cocoa, baking powder, baking soda and salt in large bowl.
-Add eggs, milk, oil, vanilla almond extracts beat on medium speed of mixer 2 minutes.
+Add eggs, milk, oil, vanilla, and almond extracts beat on medium speed of mixer 2 minutes.
 Stir in boiling water (batter will be thin) to the cake batter.
 Pour batter into prepared pans.

 - Bake 30 to 35 minutes or until wooden pick inserted in center comes out clean.
 Cool 10 minutes; remove from pans to wire racks.
 Cool completely.